 Actions for TSAG:

-RG-IEM-1: Approve the Action plan for a vibrant engagement of the industry, TD256, agreed by WP2.
+RG-IEM-1: Agree the Action plan for a vibrant engagement of the industry, TD256, agreed by WP2.

-RG-IEM-2: Approve the plan for convening the Industry Engagement workshop in spring 2024 and set up its steering committee with the terms of reference as found in TD257-R1, as well as in Annex 1 of this report.
+RG-IEM-2: Agree the plan for convening the Industry Engagement workshop in spring 2024 and set up its steering committee with the terms of reference as found in TD257-R1, as well as in Annex 1 of this report.

 RG-IEM-3: Approve Liaison Statement on Incubation mechanism – TD290-R1.